-In any case, a passport valid for at least six months beyond the return date with at least two free pages, as well as a valid airline ticket for home or onward travel are required.
+In any case, a passport valid for at least six months beyond the return date with at least two free pages and a valid flight ticket for the return or onward journey are required.

 Children and adolescents under the age of 18 who are not traveling to Namibia, South Africa or Botwana accompanied by their parents or with only one legal guardian must carry a declaration of consent in English signed by both parents or the absent legal guardian in addition to the required entry documents.